telus/tds-core/guide/announcements.md

 **Button Group**

 Feel like things are a bit empty when you have only a couple of radio buttons on your form?
-Want a bit of pizzaz in your user’s choices!
+Want a bit of pizzazz in your user’s choices!
 Say no more!
 Today we’re introducing **Button Group**, a core component that displays radio inputs as big pretty buttons!
 Forms have never been so exciting.
 [Feel the excitement over at our docs!](https://tds.telus.com/components/index.html#buttongroup)

 **Breadcrumbs**